Boston College Scholarships (2025–2026)

 Can automatic merit stack with ROTC or outside awards?

 Because BC does not publish auto-merit tiers, stacking typically involves need-based grants, ROTC benefits, and outside scholarships.
-ROTC/VA benefits follow federal rules and may reduce certain institutional need grants; stacking is finalized on the financial aid offer.
+ROTC/VA benefits may reduce some institutional grants; check your award letter for stacking rules.

 Is BC test-optional?
 Do they superscore?

 Yes.
-BC is test-optional, and for applicants who send scores, Boston College superscores the SAT and ACT (they assess your strongest section scores across dates to form the highest composite).
+BC is test-optional, and if you send scores, Boston College superscores both the SAT and ACT (they use your highest section scores across test dates for composite calculation).

 If there’s no auto-merit, how do we pursue scholarships?